Odes to the Environment

 In the 1980s, environmental music was a softly booming business in Japan.
-Many musicians kept their high-end studios humming by crafting bespoke, atmospheric soundtracks reflecting specific subjects ranging from air conditioners to department stores to lifestyle trends.
-Nature was a favorite focus, which is not surprising considering the cultural heritage of Japanese gardens, which often incorporate subtle sonic components such as slowly dripping ornamental water harps known as suikinkutsu into their designs.
+And though many musicians kept their high-end studios humming by crafting bespoke, atmospheric soundtracks reflecting specific subjects ranging from air conditioners to department stores, the natural world was a favorite focus.
+Not surprising, considering the cultural heritage of Japanese gardens, which often incorporate subtle sonic components such as slowly dripping ornamental water harps (known as suikinkutsu) into their designs.
 While this playlist could have easily been filled exclusively with Japanese artists giving nods to nature, Hiroshi Yoshimura rises to the top.
 The title track from his 1986 album Green is one for flowing through emerald forests of softly whispering bamboo.

 - 2 -